Penn State officials take shirts from players supporting teammate after scathing letter

 Penn State football players wore shirts supporting teammate Jonathan Sutherland before Saturday’s game against Iowa, but the shirts were quickly taken away.

 Sutherland’s teammates were supporting him after the defensive back received a scathing letter from a fan criticizing his hair and on-field look.
-The players were wearing “Chains, Tattoos, Dreads, & WE ARE” before they were taken away.
+The players were wearing shirts that read “Chains, Tattoos, Dreads, & WE ARE” before they were taken away.

 EX-PENN STATE STAR SUGGESTS LETTER OVER PLAYER'S DREADLOCKS SHOWS SOME FANS YEARN FOR JOE PATERNO ERA